Xiaobo-Ma/xiaobo-ma.github.io/_pages/about.md

 * 2021/10：I’m honored to become an Associate Committee Member (Student Member) of Artificial Intelligence Committee of ASCE Transportation & Development Institute (T&DI).

-* 2021/09：My first author paper "Application of Transfer Learning Technique for Proactive Ramp Metering Performance Assessment" was awarded the ITS Arizona 28th Annual Conference Best Paper Award.
+* 2021/09：My first author paper "Application of Transfer Learning Technique for Proactive Ramp Metering Performance Assessment" was awarded the **ITS Arizona 28th Annual Conference Best Paper Award**.

 * 2021/09：My second author paper "A Multi-Source Data Approach for Estimating Vehicle Queue Length at Metered On-Ramps " got accepted by  Journal of Transportation Engineering, Part A: Systems.